mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/CPAgendas202324.md

 ---

+# 2023.09.19 - **Conceptual Physics**

+##### **❓of the 📅**: Which of the five senses would you say is your strongest?

+1. Finish collecting buggy lab data
+2. Answer questions, but **DO NOT** turn in yet...
+3. Whiteboard your results (graphs and equations)
+4. Board Meeting
+    - What does the slope tell us?
+    - What does the vertical intercept tell us?
+5. Rolling Ball Challenge 1

+---

 # 2023.09.15 - **Conceptual Physics**

 ##### **❓of the 📅**:  Who or where would you haunt if you had to be a ghost 👻?